Baron Somers

 Baron Somers, of Evesham in the County of Worcester, is a title that has been created twice.
 The title was first created in the Peerage of England in 1697 for Sir John Somers, so that he could sit in the House of Lords and serve as Lord Chancellor.
 The title became extinct on Lord Somers' death in 1716.

-His sister and co-heiress, Mary Somers, married Charles Cocks, a member of a prominent Worcestershire family.
-Their grandson Charles Cocks represented Reigate in Parliament from 1747 to 1784, and was created a baronet, of Dumbleton in the County of Gloucester, in the Baronetage of Great Britain in 1772.
-In 1784 the barony held by his great-uncle was revived when he was made Baron Somers, of Evesham in the County of Worcester, in the Peerage of Great Britain.
+His sister and co-heiress, Mary Somers, married Charles Cocks, of a prominent Worcestershire family.
+Their grandson Charles Cocks represented Reigate in Parliament from 1747 to 1784, and was created a baronet, of Dumbleton in the County of Gloucester, in 1772.
+In 1784 the barony held by his great-uncle was revived in his favour.

-His eldest son, the second Baron, sat as a Member of Parliament for West Looe, Grampound and Reigate and also served as Lord Lieutenant of Herefordshire.
-In 1821 he was created Viscount Eastnor, of Eastnor Castle in the County of Hereford, and Earl Somers.
+His eldest son, the second Baron, sat as a Member of Parliament for West Looe, Grampound, and Reigate, and also served as Lord Lieutenant of Herefordshire.
+In 1821 he was created Viscount Eastnor and Earl Somers.
 Both titles were in the Peerage of the United Kingdom.

-He was succeeded by his son, the second Earl.
-He represented Reigate and Hereford in the House of Commons and like his father served as Lord Lieutenant of Herefordshire.
-In 1841 Lord Somers assumed by Royal licence the additional surname of Somers.
+He was succeeded by his son, the second Earl, who represented Reigate and Hereford in the House of Commons and served as Lord Lieutenant of Herefordshire.
+In 1841 he assumed by Royal licence the additional surname of Somers.
 His son, the third Earl, sat as a Conservative Member of Parliament for Reigate.

-However, on his death in 1883, the viscountcy and earldom became extinct.
-He was succeeded in the baronetcy and barony by his first cousin once removed, the fifth Baron.
-He was the son of Philip James Cocks, third son of the first Baron.
-On his death, the title passed to his great-nephew, the sixth Baron.
-He was a Conservative politician and also served as Governor of Victoria.
+However, on his death in 1883 the earldom and viscountcy became extinct.
+The barony and baronetcy passed to his first cousin once removed, the fifth Baron.
+On his death, the title went to his great-nephew, the sixth Baron, who served as Governor of Victoria.

 He was succeeded by his uncle, the seventh Baron.
 His son, the eighth Baron, was a professor at the Royal College of Music.
-On his death in 1995, the titles passed to his second cousin once removed, the ninth and (As of 2019) present holder of the baronetcy and barony.
-He is a great-grandson of John James Thomas Somers Cocks, younger brother of the fifth Baron.
+On his death in 1995, the titles passed to his second cousin once removed, the ninth and (As of 2019) present holder of the barony and baronetcy.

 The ancestral seat of the Cocks family was Eastnor Castle in Herefordshire.
-It is now in the hands of a female-line grandson of the sixth Baron Somers.
+It is now held by a female-line descendant of the sixth Baron.

 The title of the barony is pronounced "Summers".